tlindi/bleskomat-diy/README.md

 ```
 Again the device path here could be different for your operating system.

+You can upload to device also by USB-Serial Web UI with Chrome https://platform.bleskomat.com/serial
 ## Configuring the Device

 It is possible to configure the device via the following methods: